For most road transport, battery electric vehicles will be able to provide the most efficient and cost-effective solution.

 Almost all hydrogen today is produced from fossil gas (via a process called steam methane reforming).
 To truly decarbonise transport, we should not use fossil gas to produce hydrogen and other e-fuels.
 Switching away from oil as transport fuel to use fossil gas to produce hydrogen (using technologies like carbon capture and storage) will leave transport dependent on fossil fuels and its infrastructure.

 When electrolysis is used, hydrogen and e-fuels are only as clean as the electricity used.
 The electrolyser should not be powered by electricity, produced from coal or gas.
 The same goes for the processes used to produce the e-fuels.
 The only sustainable and scalable way to produce hydrogen and e-fuels is to use 100% renewable electricity and, on top of that, make sure that the production of hydrogen and e-fuels does not displace the use of renewable electricity from other sectors.

 Scaling up the production of green hydrogen and e-fuels and reducing its costs will take time.
 Given the price gap with fossil fuels, strong policies will be needed to force shipowners or suppliers of aviation fuels to start using sustainable hydrogen and e-fuels in particular.

-For the foreseeable future, hydrogen and efuels will be expensive and available in limited quantities.
-This is why they should be targeted to planes and ships.
-To achieve its higher climate targets, the EU is working on several initiatives to increase the share of renewable energy in road transport (Renewable Energy Directive) and the use of sustainably produced hydrogen and efuels in the shipping and aviation sectors (FuelEU Maritime and RefuelEU Aviation).
+For the foreseeable future, hydrogen and e-fuels will be expensive and available only in limited quantities.
+This is why their use should be targeted in planes and ships.
+To achieve its higher climate targets, the EU is working on several initiatives to increase the share of renewable energy in road transport (Renewable Energy Directive) and the use of sustainably produced hydrogen and e-fuels in the shipping and aviation sectors (FuelEU Maritime and RefuelEU Aviation).